 - If we have to change any of the above timescales we will let you know and explain why.

-- The complaints procedure also includes complaints arising concerning our bill.
+- The legal services complaints procedure also includes complaints arising concerning our bill.
 There may also be a right to object to the bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974; and that if all, or part, of a bill remains unpaid, the firm may be entitled to charge interest.